agentrickard/domain/README.txt

 4.3.1   New Content Settings
 4.3.1.1   Send to All Affiliates
 4.3.2   Debugging Status
-4.3.3   Enforce Rules on Adminstrators
+4.3.3   Enforce Rules on Administrators
 4.3.4   Domain List Size
 4.3.5   Display in Vertical Tabs
 4.3.6   Domain Selection Format